F-Feng/Memo/README.md

 # Memo
-Just used to save some useful informations for me.
+Just used to store some useful informations for me.
 (Chinese Language).